Module ngx_http_upstream_module

 }

-Alternatively, HTTP/1.0 persistent connections can be used by passing the “Connection: Keep-Alive” header field to an upstream server, though this is not recommended.
+Alternatively, HTTP/1.0 persistent connections can be used by passing the “Connection: Keep-Alive” header field to an upstream server, though this method is not recommended.

 For FastCGI servers, it is required to set fastcgi_keep_conn for keepalive connections to work: